Truck stolen in 2013 found in Quail Lake

-COLORADO SPRINGS, Colo. — Colorado Springs Fire Department’s dive training solves a six-year-old mystery, Monday, June 24.
+COLORADO SPRINGS, Colo. — The Colorado Springs Fire Department’s dive training team solved a six-year-old mystery on Monday.

 The truck was found near the boat ramp, about 14 feet under the surface.

-The fire department says, it’s a perfect example of how dark and murky Colorado’s still water lakes and reservoirs can be, thus the need for sonar.
+The fire department said it’s a perfect example of how dark and murky Colorado’s still water lakes and reservoirs can be, thus the need for sonar.

 The fire department conducts these trainings a couple of times a year.